 22.1 The majority of the work will be conducted at the Suppliers own offices.
-Progress meetings, Contract Management and KPI meetings will take place virtually on MS Teams, at the Ministry of Defence, Main Building, Whitehall London SW1A 2HB or at another MOD site to be mutually agreed.
-There may be occasions where the MOD request that meetings take place at the Suppliers site.
+The majority of meetings including Progress Contract Management and KPI meetings will take place virtually on MS Teams, at the Ministry of Defence, Main Building, Whitehall London SW1A 2HB, at another MOD site, or at the Suppliers site.